SoK: Trust-Authorization Mismatch in LLM Agent Interactions: Conclusion Discussion

 \section{Conclusion \& Discussion}

 This work provides a systematization of over 200 papers and a unified formal perspective, revealing that security failures in LLM-based agents stem from a fundamental mismatch between trust and authorization.
-Through the B–I–P model and the Trust–Authorization Matrix, we show how corrupted beliefs can escalate into high-risk actions when permission systems lack provenance-aware controls.
-We argue that permission management is the most practical approach for verifiable constraints.
+Through the B–I–P model, we argue that permission management is the most practical approach for verifiable constraints.
 These findings highlight the need for future research on belief-aware dynamic authorization, taint-driven policy enforcement, and auditable interaction provenance to enable agent systems that are controllable, verifiable, and secure in real-world deployments.

-\textbf{Limitations.} We emphasize that several limitations arise from the novelty and volatility of this domain and thus reflect practical, field‑wide realities. \begin{itemize} \item Corpus reproducibility \& measurement volatility.
-The corpus includes grey literature, and ecosystem counts (e.g., Table.~3) are time‑sensitive.
-These are objective constraints in a nascent ecosystem; they may affect measurement stability, but not the value of the unifying lens or the Stage‑wise mapping.

-\item The B-I-P model we propose is currently intended merely to provide a perspective for systematizing current work, rather than to guide future research; it helps to define and clarify the scope of the work involved.
-However, it consequently relies on several strong assumptions; for example, Theorem 1 is a policy-level safety property contingent upon O1/O2 and a monotonic F. \end{itemize}
+\textbf{Limitations.} We emphasize that several limitations arise from the novelty and volatility of this domain and thus reflect practical, field‑wide realities.
+First, the corpus necessitates the inclusion of grey literature to capture the rapid evolution of attack vectors.
+Consequently, ecosystem counts are time‑sensitive.
+These are objective constraints in a nascent ecosystem; they may influence measurement stability, but do not diminish the value of the B-I-P framework as a unifying lens.
+Second, the B-I-P framework is intended solely to provide a perspective for systematizing existing work, rather than as a rigid guide for future research; its utility lies in defining and clarifying the scope of the "Trust-Authorization Mismatch."

-Overall, these limitations bound claims without negating the contribution: a common vocabulary, a formal bridge between trust and authorization, and a reproducible mapping of attacks/defenses into chain‑breaking control points.
-Given the field’s youth, we view them as expected, tractable, and compatible with the paper’s goal of systematizing current research and clarifying where enforcement and audit must occur.
+Overall, these limitations bound claims without negating the contribution: a formal bridge between trust and authorization, and a reproducible mapping of attacks/defenses into chain‑breaking control points.